FreeRADIUS/wiki.freeradius.org/guide/SQL Huntgroup HOWTO.md

 This above works assuming the NAS and Huntgroups is set up correctly.
 Any user must be in the right Group/Profile, NAS must be connected to the right Huntgroups etc. Dont forget to restart the freeradius server, or use the debug Freeradius -X to debug.

-***

-1. A new request arrives, in the request are the following attribute/value pairs (along with other attribute/value pairs) User-Name = "example_user"
-      NAS-IP-Address = 192.168.0.10
-1. The authorize section executes and the "update request" we added performs a SQL query on the `radhuntgroup table`.
-The variable `%{NAS-IP-Address}` is replaced with the value of NAS-IP-Address in the request.
-1. SQL XLAT query runs and matches the first row in our `radhuntgroup` table and returns **site_a** as the huntgroup name.
-The request is then updated with the attribute/value pair ``Huntgroup-Name = "site_a"``.
-1. SQL modules runs.
-If group checking is enabled the first thing it does is lookup the user name in the radusergroup table.
-In our example **example_user** is looked up and is found to belong to the group **site_a_admins**.
-* SQL group check runs.
-The `radgroupcheck` table is consulted; for every group the user is a member of a list of <attribute,operator,value> tuples are returned.
-These tuples are then compared to the attribute/value pairs in the request using the operator specified.
-* If all the check items match, the `radgroupreply` table is consulted, and all attributes listed there for the group are added to the reply.